-1/7 Security
+1/5 Security

-Medium: Discover in Local and Stop - The actuator is available for Bluetooth communication using a PC running Insight 2, the BTST or the Rotork App when it is selected to Local or Stop using the red control knob.
+Medium: Discover in Local and Stop - The actuator is available for Bluetooth communication using a PC running Insight 2 or the BTST when it is selected to Local or Stop using the red control knob.
 Connection is unavailable in Remote.